System Services Interaction with Apps and HAL

 • Permission Validation: CameraService checks app permissions via PackageManagerService.

 • HAL Interaction: CameraService communicates with Camera HAL, which configures the hardware.
+This is a prime example of binderized HAL development in action.

 • Data Processing: Captured images are processed by MediaService, ensuring storage via FileManagerService.